Barking and Dagenham London Borough Council elections: 2002–2006

 The by-election was called following the death of Cllr.
 Robert Jeyes.

 The by-election was called following the death of Cllr.
-Vera W. Cridland.
+Vera Cridland.

 The by-election was called following the resignation of Cllr.
-Matthew W. Huggins.
+Matthew Huggins.

 The by-election was called following the resignation of Cllr.
-Darrin F. Best.
+Darrin Best.

 The by-election was called following the death of Cllr.
 John Wainwright.

 The by-election was called following the resignation of Cllr.
 Daniel G. Kelley for health reasons.

 2006–2010

 The by-election was called following the resignation of Cllr.
 Sarah Baillie.

 2010–2014

 The by-election was called following the voiding of the election of Cllr.
 Louise Couling as she was ruled ineligible.

 The by-election was called following the resignation of Cllr.
 Louise Couling for health reasons.

 The by-election was called following the death of Cllr.
 Nirmal Gill.